 Behind every midwife there is a strong support network — her community.
 My husband is my rock and assumes much of this burden.
-We have been together for twelve years.
+We have been together for fourteen years.
 We identify with having a marriage of purpose, one that intentionally supports each other in our journeys to fulfill our individual life purposes.
 That is not an easy task.
 Being the husband of a midwife requires a unique soul, for the demands of being on-call for out-of-hospital birth weigh heavily on a family; the hours away are unpredictable and long.
 Our combined visions for our community and ultimately the sustainability of the planet work synergistically.
-His passion is in creating and building, and he is the vision behind the Green & Main pilot project that is to be the future home of Healing Passages Birth & Wellness Center.
+His passion is in creating and building, and he is the vision behind the Green & Main pilot project that was designed to be this beautiful home of Healing Passages Birth & Wellness Center.

 I would not be where I am today without my community.
 To my husband and children, I thank you for dropping and rolling with me when the pager goes off.
 To extended family, I cannot imagine living and working in Des Moines without you.
 To the women & men of Willowsong, thank you, for patiently teaching me all along the way.
 You are all my wings.